ksenzee/rest_router/README.md

 ### Using router

-To create new rest endpoint module needs to implement `hook_rest_endpoints`.
+To create a new REST endpoint, your module needs to implement `hook_rest_endpoints`.
 Hook documentation is available in `rest_router.api.php`.

 ##### Custom responses

-Object or function callbacks called by rest_router module can return repsonse in different data formats.
-Scalar responses are always converted to array
+Object or function callbacks called by rest_router module can return responses in different data formats.
+Scalar responses are always converted to arrays.

 ```php
     function my_callback() {